benetech/wp-youtube-lyte/readme.txt

 * The new YouTube HTML5-embed-code is a work in progress, positioning of video isn't always perfect when fallback Flash-version is used.
 * If you're using the HTML5-version and you have a WP-YouTube-Lyte widget in your sidebar, you'll notice how the controls at the bottom overlap.
 This is because YouTube's new embed code doesn't scale down to small sizes too great.
 The normal (Flash-based) player omits most controls in this case, I would expect the HTML5-version to do this as well in a not to distant future.
 * Having the same YouTube-video on one page can cause WP YouTube Lyte to malfunction (as the YouTube id is used as the div's id in the DOM, and DOM id's are supposed to be unique)
+* the normal version does not work on iPad (and probably iPhone), the HTML5-version does

 = I found a bug/ I would like a feature to be added! =
 * Just tell me, I like the feedback!
 Use the [Contact-page on my blog](http://blog.futtta.be/contact/), [leave a comment in a post about wp-youtube-lyte](http://blog.futtta.be/tag/wp-youtube-lyte/) or [create a new topic on the wordpress.org forum](http://wordpress.org/tags/wp-youtube-lyte?forum_id=10#postform).